18F/handbook/_pages/tools/github.md

 Go to the [18F people page](https://github.com/orgs/18F/people).
 Click where it says **private** next to your name.
 Change that to **public**.

-### 6. Authorize CircleCi
+### 6. Authorize CircleCI

-We use CircleCi for many of our applications to build and test our code in github.
-In order for your pull requests to trigger the CircleCi release checks, you'll need to authorize CircleCi to access your github profile.
+We use CircleCI for many of our applications to build and test our code in GitHub.
+In order for your pull requests to trigger the CircleCI release checks, you'll need to authorize CircleCI to access your GitHub profile.

-On the [CircleCi website](https://circleci.com/), **log in** with your **github profile** and you'll be prompted to grant access to CircleCi.
+On the [CircleCI website](https://circleci.com/), **log in** with your **GitHub profile** and you'll be prompted to grant access to CircleCI.
 Once you grant access your pull requests will trigger the release checks properly.
-If you've already opened a pull request before authorizing CircleCi, any new commit to your open pull request will trigger the release check.
+If you've already opened a pull request before authorizing CircleCI, any new commit to your open pull request will trigger the release check.

 ## Rules